musen-lab/metadata-standardization-agent/README.md

 > Josef Hardi, Martin J. O'Connor, Marcos Martínez-Romero, Jean G. Rosario, Stephen A. Fisher, Mark A. Musen.
 > arXiv: https://arxiv.org/abs/2604.08552

 ARMS is an LLM agent that standardizes legacy biomedical metadata records into the [CEDAR](https://metadatacenter.org/) template format.
 Instead of treating ontology constraints as static text in a prompt, the agent calls external services at inference time — fetching the live CEDAR template and querying BioPortal for canonical ontology terms — through [Model Context Protocol (MCP)](https://www.anthropic.com/news/model-context-protocol) tools.
-This repository contains the agent, the evaluation framework, the data, and the execution traces used to produce every number and figure in the paper.
+This repository contains the agent, the evaluation framework, and the data used to produce every number and figure in the paper.

 ## Component Source Code